SusanStrange/BACKEND-SusanStrangeArchive/content/en/archive/Authority_and_Markets_Interpreting_the_Work_of_Susan_Strange/index.md

 title: "Authority and Markets: Interpreting the Work of Susan Strange"
 description: "By Susan Strange; Edited by Roger Tooze, Christopher May"
 datetext: "2002"
 excerpt: "Tooze, Roger, Christopher May.
-In Authority and Markets: Susan Strange's Writings of International Political Economy.
-1-16 New York: Palgrave Macmillan, 2002."
+In Authority and Markets: Susan Strange's Writings of International Political Economy, edited by Roger Tooze and Christopher May.
+1-16.
+New York: Palgrave Macmillan, 2002."
 excerpt2: "Introduction to a collection of 16 of Susan Strange's works, divided into five sections, each featuring an introduction and commentary by Roger Tooze and Christopher May"
 excerpt3: "Keywords: Political Economy; Structural Power, Power; Theory; Other"